algosup/2024-2025-project-5-bubble-intermarche-team-8/README.md

 ---

-## Copyrights
+## License & Copyrights

+You can refer the license of the project at the root of the project, within the [LICENSE.md file](./LICENSE.md).

 **Ownership:** Intermarché Saint-Rémy-de-Provence and ALGOSUP

-**Copyright Notice:** © 2024 Intermarché Saint-Rémy-de-Provence and ALGOSUP.
+**Copyright Notice:** © 2025 Intermarché Saint-Rémy-de-Provence and ALGOSUP.
 All rights reserved.

 ---